asrul10/habit-tracker/README.md

-# Privacy Friendly Habit Tracker
+# Privacy Friendly Habits Tracker

-A simple habit tracker tool with no gamification, no ads, and no notification features.
+[Habits Tracker](https://habit.kotaxdev.com/) is a simple habits tracker tool with no gamification, no ads, and no notification features.
 Just record your small win every day.

 ## Features
 - [x] Add habit